How Long After Death is a Funeral Held? Day, Time, & More

 How long after death is cremation?

-Usually cremation takes place a few days following death.
-While there are certain laws outlining exactly when cremation can occur following a death, this is typically the norm.
-The next-of-kin need time to sign the cremation authorization, and in some cases a coroner must also authorize it.
+While there are certain laws and cremation regulations outlining exactly when cremation can occur following a death, three to four days remains standard practice.
+There are multiple practitioners that must issue paperwork, the next-of-kin needs time to sign the cremation authorization, and in some cases a coroner must also authorize it.

 Find the perfect cremation urn for your loved one right here.